Architects: Lagula Arquitectes

 Project Architects: Lagula Arquitectes SLP, Toni Alonso, Martín Ezquerro, Ignacio López, Manel Morante y Marc Zaballa

-Collaborators: Eduard Reus, structures; Jordi Culell, Engineer
+Collaborators: Eduard Reus, structures; Jordi Culell, engineer

+From the architect.
 Walking through the fields of Graugés, a landscape of gentle hills in the valley between the Catalan Central Depression and the Pre-Pyrenees, we find two lakes and discover a trace.
 A ravine crosses the territory diagonally, an artificial ravine that is crystallized in concrete and brick.
 Xavi and Queralt undertake the design and the deed defines the terrain.

 To walk with them for years, following the design, a wall.
 The rooms, the auxiliary bodies, the pool, the garden, and the orchard, surround the wall and make up the house.
 The ground is shifted to model future familiar topographies of children pedaling down the interior access ramp.
 The first element of the spiral that makes up the house and addresses the natural terrain is the ramp.
 The second elements are the kitchen and dining room at the landing of the ramp.
 The third are a turn, five steps and the living room open to the dining room and the garden.
 The fourth element is the main bedroom.
 The fifth elements are a turn, and five steps over the access ramp, a bedroom.
 The sixth are the final five steps and two other bedrooms over the kitchen.